Get to know our Advocate Rev. Dr Matagi Vilitama

 It is my hope that this Being a Multicultural Church platform will provide an opportunity for all within the UCA - and beyond - to converge and share the richness of God's love with each other and all the world.

 More to know about Matagi

 Trained in Niue and New Zealand, Matagi began his ministry in the Ekalesia Kerisiano Niue (EKN) serving for 12 years in a number of roles including President.
 While at EKN he was a member of the Pacific Conference of Churches, involved in cross-cultural, multicultural and ecumenical programs.
-Since moving to Australia, Matagi has served in the UCA for nine years at Carlton-Ramsgate Uniting Church in the Georges River Presbytery in the Synod of NSW/ACT.
+Since moving to Australia, Matagi served for 10 years at Carlton-Ramsgate Uniting Church in the Georges River Presbytery in the Synod of NSW/ACT.
 He has a PhD in ecclesiology from Charles Sturt University.